NormanDunbar/TraceCollier/README.md

 # TraceMiner2
 An improved version of TraceMiner.
 Written in C++ and quite honestly, a better product altogether!
 Requires an Oracle 10g or upwards trace file, but can *probably* be changed to cope with 9i, at the very minimum, if necessary.
 Maybe.
 It depends.

+From version 1.06 onwards, TraceMiner2 has the ability to report the data and time that each execution took place.
+It does this only if you pass it the name of a trace file which was pre-processed by another of my useful utilities, *TraceAdjust*, available from  <https://github.com/NormanDunbar/TraceAdjust>.

 ## Improvements Over TraceMiner.
 It *may* not be faster, C++ never usually is, but it's a lot more thorough and safer too.
 It is less likely to bale out when it can't understand something in a trace file.
 Also: